 - Eat a diet rich in fruits, vegetables, whole grains and lean protein to keep nerves healthy.
 Protect against vitamin B-12 deficiency by eating meats, fish, eggs, low-fat dairy foods and fortified cereals.
 If you're vegetarian or vegan, fortified cereals are a good source of vitamin B-12, but talk to your doctor about B-12 supplements. - Exercise regularly.
-With your doctor's OK, try to get at least 30 minutes to one hour of exercise at least three times a week. - Avoid factors that may cause nerve damage, including repetitive motions, cramped positions that put pressure on nerves, exposure to toxic chemicals, smoking and overindulging in alcohol.
+With your doctor's OK, try to get at least 30 minutes to one hour of exercise at least three times a week.

+Avoid factors that may cause nerve damage, including repetitive motions, cramped positions, exposure to toxic chewight and king / 19/2018 overindulging in alcohol.